Ethanhackett/blocked/Squib/RULES.md

 - +4 for 7 tiles
 - +5 for 8 tiles etc

-This will discourage focusing on trying to make lots of groups of 2 tiles.
+This will hopefully discourage focusing on trying to make lots of groups of 2 tiles and encourage more cross player interactivity.

 # Beta Notes